 1. THE SOCIAL SECURITY SYSTEM IS RUNNING OUT OF MONEY.
 In 2020, for the first time, Social Security expenses exceeded revenues.
-It is
+It is projected that in 2035, the trust funds will be depleted, and Social Security will then be able to pay only about 75 cents on the dollar.

-- 2. DEMOGRAPHICS ARE NOT OUR FRIEND WHEN IT COMES TO SOCIAL SECURITY.
+2. DEMOGRAPHICS ARE NOT OUR FRIEND WHEN IT COMES TO SOCIAL SECURITY.
 The baby boomer generation is retiring, and its effect on Social Security will be massive.
 According to the Social Security Administration, by 2035, more than 78 million Americans will be 65 or older, up from 56 million today.
-The number of people paying into the system to fund the Social Security payments will fall to 2.3 workers per retiree compared with 2.8 workers per beneficiary today.179 When Social Security was passed in 1935, giving benefits to those at age 65, the average life expectancy was barely over age 60.180 Today, the age at which you can receive your full benefits is 67, but life expectancy for men and women is near 76.181 When the program was put into place in 1935, the math made sense.
-The math makes no sense today, and we keep kicking the can of responsibility down the road to the next generation. - 3.
-WE HAVE A HIGHER PERCENTAGE OF HIGH-WAGE EARNERS WHO DO NOT PAY ANY SOCIAL SECURITY TAXES FOR EARNINGS OVER \$147,000.
+The number of people paying into the system to fund the Social Security payments will fall to 2.3 workers per retiree compared with 2.8 workers per beneficiary today.
+When Social Security was passed in 1935, giving benefits to those at age 65, the average life expectancy was barely over age 60.
+Today, the age at which you can receive your full benefits is 67, but life expectancy for men and women is near 76.
+When the program was put into place in 1935, the math made sense.
+The math makes no sense today, and we keep kicking the can of responsibility down the road to the next generation.

+3. WE HAVE A HIGHER PERCENTAGE OF HIGH-WAGE EARNERS WHO DO NOT PAY ANY SOCIAL SECURITY TAXES FOR EARNINGS OVER \$147,000.
 In 1937, 92 percent of all U.S. earnings were subject to Social Security taxes.
 Years later, in 1983, it dropped to 90 percent.
 Today, only 83 percent of earnings fall within the Social Security tax requirement.

-182 - 4.
-THE BIRTH RATE IS WORKING AGAINST US.
+4. THE BIRTH RATE IS WORKING AGAINST US.
 Since the 1960s, the birth rate has been in decline.
 We have fewer young people working to pay for people entitled to Social Security.
 This trend is not going away.